lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 existing clothes, threw away my underwear and socks, and bought new ones.
 (We had an argument when she wouldn't allow me to buy Primark underwear, which I thought was perfectly good, but that is tangential).
-This wasn't a very difficult change to make; I only had to spend money, and only a few articles of clothing were sentimental to me.
+This wasn't a very difficult change to make; I only had to spend (not very much) money, and only a few articles of clothing were sentimental to me.

 Fashion is of course a subjective thing, but some of my friends have told me that I dress much better now, so I have her to thank for this.